pol-sb/CoulombChargesTrap/README.md

 - m: Mass (float)
 - alpha: Symmetry of the external harmonic potential.
 Alpha = 1 for spherical symmetry and alpha != 1 for cylindrical symmetry.
 - omega: Natural frequency
+- "T": Initial Temperature (float)
+- "T_f": Target temperature for the annealing process. (float, this needs to be approximately zero to be able to ignore the kinetic energy contribution)
+- confs: Number of initial configurations to prepare for the MC calculations (int)
+- plot: Whether to prepare plots for the results or not (bool)

 The file [mc_utils.py](CoulombChargesTrap3D/mc_utils.py) contains the main functions necessary for the simulation and it is intended to be used as a module file for the [run_simulation.py](CoulombChargesTrap3D/run_simulation.py) script.